-Clean Harbors Aragonite, LLC operates a hazardous and industrial waste incineration facility located at Aragonite, in Tooele County, Utah.
-The purpose of this document is to outline the procedures used by Aragonite to comply with RCRA and TSCA requirements specifically for the Total Hydrocarbon Continuous Emission Monitors as required under 40 CFR §60 Appendix B PS8A, for the Carbon Monoxide and Oxygen Continuous Emission Monitors as required under R315-266 Appendix IX §2.1, and for the Carbon Dioxide Continuous Emission Monitors as required under 40 CFR §60 Appendix B PS3.
-This document is only part of the overall Quality Assurance Plan, required by Utah Division of Air Quality for the entire Continuous Emission Monitoring System (CEMS) at Aragonite.
-The entire CEMS also includes NO_x and SO_2 monitors and an annubar to measure stack gas flow.
+Clean Harbors Aragonite, LLC (Aragonite) operates a hazardous and industrial waste incineration facility located at Aragonite, in Tooele County, Utah.
+The purpose of this document is to outline the procedures used by Aragonite to comply with RCRA and TSCA requirements specifically for the for the Carbon Monoxide and Oxygen Continuous Emission Monitors as required under 40 CFR §266 Appendix IX §2.1, and for the Carbon Dioxide Continuous Emission Monitors as required under 40 CFR §60 Appendix B PS3.
+This document is only part of the overall Quality Assurance Plan (QAP), required by Division of Air Quality for the entire Continuous Emission Monitoring System (CEMS) at Aragonite.
+The entire CEMS also includes THC, NOx, and SO2 monitors and an annubar to measure stack gas flow.